MedicalGenomicsLab/Vigelint/PADA-WAN/README.md

 ## 2.1 - Characterise Gene Changes

-The other series of scripts, describes the process of determining the genes that have been added to, and removed from a panel, as well as the genes that have been upgraded to and downgraded from diagnostic status.
+This script determines the genes that have been added to, and removed from a panel, as well as the genes that have been upgraded to and downgraded from diagnostic status.
+This script has been upgraded to list the individual genes that have been changed, instead of just determining the number of gene changes.
+Thanks to those who highlighted this oversight.

+  To run this script use the following commands:

+    python3 2-1_DetermineChange.py --file-path parameters_file.txt

   This script also requires a parameters file.

-An example of the parameter file can be found in /PADA-WAN/2-1/
+An example of the parameter file can be found in /PADA-WAN/2-1 Determine Gene Changes/

-This script is run using the following command: python3 2-1_CharacteriseGeneChanges.py --file-path parameters_file.txt

 ## 2.2 - Determine Cumulative Gene Changes

-This script also requires a parameters file.
+This script determines the cumulative number of gene changes that occur each month of the analysis window.
+This script has been re-written to make it easier to automatically plot the Gene Changes.

+  To run this script use the following commands:

+    python3 2-2_CumulativeChanges.py --file-path parameters_file.txt
+    Rscript PlotChanges.R [DIRECTORY CONTAIN MONTHLY SUMMARIES] [DIRECTORY FOR PLOTS]

-An example of the parameter file can be found in /PADA-WAN/2-2/
+  An example of the parameter file can be found in /PADA-WAN/2-2 Cumulative Changes/ - however, there should not be any trailing white space characters after the values of importance.

-This script is run using the following command: python3 2-2_CumulativeGeneChanges.py --file-path parameters_file.txt
 _____

-## 2.3 - Visualisations